shoui520/shoui520.github.io/docs/routine.md

 I suggest replacing your reading practice with Yotsubato! instead of Japanese subtitles.
 It doesn't have to be every day if you don't want to.

+**Word looking up trick: The Yomichan Search Page**

+You can use Yomichan to search up words by typing it or copy and pasting it.

+You will need to use the Yomichan search page to look up words from my Yotsubato Reading Helper.

+You can access the search page by clicking on the Yomichan icon in your browser extensions toolbar, and then clicking the magnifying glass icon.
+Or by pressing ++alt++++insert++

 **Q: How long will it actually take to read 100 pages?**

 A: At a pace of 10 minutes per page, it will take 16 hours and 40 minutes.